iee-ihu-gr-course1941/ADISE21_quarto/design.md

 * create: create triggers multiple actions:
 ** validate that there isnt another placement of the same session in the same pos-x pos-y ** validate player is part of game
-** detect-win: after a placement, the board is validated for a winning state.
+** detect-win: after a placement, the board is validated for a winning state or deadlock.
 If detected,
 	the player who made the placement is declared winner is set in the session entity ** set-turn: when a placement has been made, the other player gets their turn